 The Cannabis Act differentiates between cannabis depending on its form (referred to as "classes" of cannabis in the Cannabis Act) and only permits the sale of specified classes of cannabis.
-Upon enactment of the Cannabis Act, these classes included: dried cannabis, fresh cannabis, cannabis plants, cannabis seeds, and cannabis oil.
+Upon enactment of the Cannabis Act on October 17, 2018, these classes included: dried cannabis, fresh cannabis, cannabis plants, cannabis seeds, and cannabis oil.
 On October 17, 2019, edible cannabis, cannabis extracts and cannabis topicals were added to the authorized classes of cannabis.
-Cannabis oil will be subsumed into cannabis extracts and cease to exist as a standalone class as of October 17, 2020.
+Cannabis oil was subsumed into cannabis extracts and ceased to exist as a standalone class as of October 17, 2020.